akane0915/national-parks-api-rails/README.md

 * GET localhost:3000/parks/1
 * GET localhost:3000/parks/1/activities
 * GET localhost:3000/parks/1/activities/1

+Using Scopes:
 * GET localhost:3000/parks?name=star
 * GET localhost:3000/parks?year=1914

-`JSON.parse(RestClient.get 'http://localhost:3000/universities')`

-`JSON.parse(RestClient.patch 'http://localhost:3000/universities/1', {name: 'updated', description: 'desc', population: 2000, mascot: 'manbearpig'}, headers={authorization: 'eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJ1c2VyX2lkIjoxfQ.MiSLJdKnnL-RB1pbM4VyqRzr629ojXQ0sXCSnWjcvI0'})`

-`JSON.parse(RestClient.post 'http://localhost:3000/universities', {name: 'uni', description: 'desc', population: 2000, mascot: 'manbearpig'}, headers={authorization: 'eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJ1c2VyX2lkIjoxfQ.MiSLJdKnnL-RB1pbM4VyqRzr629ojXQ0sXCSnWjcvI0'})`

-`JSON.parse(RestClient.delete 'http://localhost:3000/universities/1', headers={authorization: 'eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJ1c2VyX2lkIjoxfQ.MiSLJdKnnL-RB1pbM4VyqRzr629ojXQ0sXCSnWjcvI0'})`

-### Review Calls

-`JSON.parse(RestClient.get 'http://localhost:3000/universities/1/reviews/1')`

-`JSON.parse(RestClient.patch 'http://localhost:3000/universities/1/reviews/1', {author: 'updated-author'}, headers={authorization: 'eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJ1c2VyX2lkIjoxfQ.MiSLJdKnnL-RB1pbM4VyqRzr629ojXQ0sXCSnWjcvI0'})`

-`JSON.parse(RestClient.post 'http://localhost:3000/universities/1/reviews', {author: 'Mr. NiceGuy, No-Mo', content: 'not the best school.', rating: 2 }, headers={authorization: 'eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJ1c2VyX2lkIjoxfQ.MiSLJdKnnL-RB1pbM4VyqRzr629ojXQ0sXCSnWjcvI0'})`

-`JSON.parse(RestClient.delete 'http://localhost:3000/universities/1/reviews/1', headers={authorization: 'eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJ1c2VyX2lkIjoxfQ.MiSLJdKnnL-RB1pbM4VyqRzr629ojXQ0sXCSnWjcvI0'})`
+* GET localhost:3000/parks?order_by=oldest
+* GET localhost:3000/parks?search=random

+* POST localhost:3000/parks/?name=Yellow Stone&sq_miles=5000&state=Montana&year=1900&fauna=deer
+* POST localhost:3000/parks/1/activities/?name=Hiking&description=Fun

+* PATCH localhost:3000/parks/1?name=Updated Name

+* DELETE localhost:3000/parks/1

 ## Development server

 Run `bundle exec rails s` for a dev server.
-Test API endpoints using postman.
+Test API endpoints using Postman.
 The app will automatically reload if you change any of the source files.

 * If you would like to make changes to this project, do so in a text editor.
 * Make frequent commits with detailed comments.